tksh/Straightlines/README.md

 # UIntNPortray

-A subset of SVG for creating simple and efficient vector drawings
+A subset of SVG to create simple and efficient vector drawings

 ## Core rules